MohamedSalihDev/homework7/README.md

  ## Description

 >This is a CLI app that generates a readme.md file for your project.
 It uses the node inquirer package to present a set of questions in the command line that guide the user in generating the readme.
 It takes the answers and plugs them into a neatly formatted readme.md template.
 The readme2.md file is designed to display the results of the readme generator and is not intended to describe a real app.
+The screenshots in the assets folder are just pretend examples of how the app might work.
+Users would have to enter them manually as appropriate.

  ## Instructions